Skip to main content

 What does complexity mean for my team?

 If your codebase has mostly simple dependency bumps, expect higher fix rates than the benchmark average.
-Complex C/C++ multi-file patches will be closer to the hard band.
+Complex multi-file memory-safety patches will be closer to the hard band.

 [RELATED TOPICS]